Cape Coral Realtor | Jason Tone Tap for Buyer Guide

 Prepared buyers:

-• evaluate insurability before offering
+• Review insurance before offering

-• assess flood exposure quantitatively
+• Evaluate flood and maintenance exposure

 Before making an offer in Cape Coral or Lee County, informed buyers start with reality.